 It’s common to lose weight during treatment for many types of cancer, including kidney cancer.
 You may find that your taste for certain foods changes.
 Things that used to appeal to you may no longer be appetizing and may even make you feel nauseous.

-But you can use trial and error to find a few go-to foods that don’t make you feel sick.
+Use trial and error to find a few go-to foods that don’t make you feel sick.

 Even if you’re not feeling particularly hungry, try your best to eat regular meals so that your energy levels remain consistent throughout the day.
 If you have trouble eating full-sized portions, it may help to break up your meals into five or six smaller servings instead of the typical two or three big ones.